ThePJB/voxelgame/README.md

 what does that mean is actually in graphics context? textures and shaders

-dereference stuff makes it easier to refactor like pass iti nto a function or at least just cam = c->someothershit->stupidcontianer->camera and then cam->x, cam->lookat etc
+dereference stuff makes it easier to refactor like pass it into a function or at least just cam = c->someothershit->stupidcontianer->camera and then cam->x, cam->lookat etc

-picking range is dogshit vertical but fine horizontal
+ok fixed the weirdness in the picking range now its about what it should be

+what if its not perspective correct? but its center of screen so perspective shouldn't really be an issue

+yeah so it looks correct when it selects the wrong block, in that it occurs when tmz > tmx it goes zward so intbound is wrong? or args to it are wrong? or theres some offset? is it identical from other angles?

+seems biased towards +x

+its biased towards + in all directions